 “We kind of just would go to theater camps, summer fairs, you know, anywhere where people congregate and children congregate, and just kind of hand out flyers and say, ‘We’re making a movie, we’re looking for three newcomers,'” she said.
 “You can spot a sort of charismatic child who’s a leader from a distance — you can kind of see that they have a sort of quality that makes people pay attention to them.”

 And she didn’t want to compromise on specific details of the character’s identities.
 The children, named after different shades of blue, are played by Parker Pascoe-Sheppard, Amelia Borgerding and Chancellor Perry.

 “Two of the actors were sort of bigger challenges to cast.
 Dodger is biracial, and casting, as I said — Oregon is a very white state, and so there was a sort of smaller pool of young biracial actors to draw from there.
 And then obviously I wanted the Denim character to be a child that truly was non-binary.
 But we got very lucky,” she said.
 “I’m just so proud of these kids.
 I mean, they’d never acted before this movie.
 And the two younger ones haven’t acted at all.”

-It also helped the children to have a fellow former child actor on set to guide them through the process.
+It also helped the children to have a fellow former child actor on the Lorelei set to guide them through the process.